Early warning track and trigger

 NEWS thresholds and triggers (with explanatory notes)

-Some Network members have been piloting the draft “NEWS” in selected clinical areas, and feedback from trials may be shared following reporting to local critical care delivery groups.
-Further roll out is now taking place at other sites in North West London.
+Some Network members piloted the draft “NEWS” in selected clinical areas, and feedback from those trials was shared following reporting to local critical care delivery groups.
+Further roll out took place at all other sites in North West London.
+The latest NEWS 2 will be discussed in the New Year about any Network wide strategy that might be useful to support implementation locally.